 While we shouldn’t use “God wants me to be happy” as an excuse to live in sin, the statement itself is true.
 God does want us to be happy.
 He wants us to thrive, have purpose, and enjoy life.
-As cheesy as it sounds, I pray that all my husband’s “dreams will come true” so to speak, that his life will be a fountain of joy, and that he will have true joy in the Lord.
+As cheesy as it sounds, I am praying for my husband that his “dreams will come true” so to speak, that his life will be a fountain of joy, and that he will have true joy in the Lord.

-6. That my husband will grow in His faith.
+6. Pray for my husband to grow in His faith.

 I love this passage from Ephesians 3:16-19:

 …according to the riches of his glory he may grant you to be strengthened with power through his Spirit in your inner being, so that Christ may dwell in your hearts through faith—that you, being rooted and grounded in love, may have strength to comprehend with all the saints what is the breadth and length and height and depth, and to know the love of Christ that surpasses knowledge, that you may be filled with all the fullness of God.